apecloud/kubeblocks.io/blog/does-containerization-affect-the-performance-of-databases.md

 # Does containerization affect the performance of databases?

-Containers are a hot topic, especially in scenarios where swift time-to-market is crucial for scaling operations.
 The trend of database containerization is becoming increasingly evident.
 As depicted in Fig.1., workloads related to databases and analytics have claimed a significant portion of the landscape.
 However, many individuals still grapple with a challenge when making technical choices: Does containerization affect database performance?
 If so, what are the influencing factors?
 How does one address performance and even stability issues introduced by containerization?

 <img src='https://kubeblocks.io/images/Usage-of-containerized-workloads-by-category.png'  alt="Usage of containerized workloads by category<sup>[4]</sup>"  width='80%' style={{margin: "0 10%"}} />
 <div style={{ display: "flex", justifyContent: "center", margin: "-6px 0 10px", fontSize: "12px" }}>Fig. 1.
 Usage of containerized workloads by category<sup>[4]</sup></div>